 - External emergency management is performed by a national authority in the province or Autonomous Community where the nuclear power plant is located (Government Delegation or Sub-delegation), through the corresponding Nuclear Emergency Plan (PEN) external to the nuclear power plant.
-This Directorate coordinates all response actions, including those carried out by local authorities close to potentially damaged plants. - The monitoring of the emergency at the national level, in order to provide extraordinary means to the emergency management team and to process international aid, is carried out by different Ministries and State institutions coordinated by the Ministry of the Interior (DGPCE), through the Nuclear Emergency Plan at the Central Response and Support Level (PENCRA). - The CSN, as the body responsible for nuclear safety and radiation protection, is the institution that assesses the emergency situation and its possible development from a technical perspective; makes pertinent recommendations to the external emergency management team for the adoption of protection measures for the population and intervention personnel in accordance with radiological criteria, and carries out monitoring of the operating status of the plants affected by the accident.
-All of this is done through its PAE and ORE.
+This Directorate coordinates all response actions, including those carried out by local authorities close to plants potentially affected by accidents. - The monitoring of the emergency at the national level, in order to provide extraordinary means to the emergency management team and to process international aid, is carried out by different Ministries and Spanish State institutions coordinated by the Ministry of the Interior (DGPCE), through the Nuclear Emergency Plan at the Central Response and Support Level (PENCRA).

-• The licensees of the nuclear power plant are responsible for the management of the nuclear emergency within the nuclear sites through their PEIs, and they coordinate with the CSN and the management of the external emergency.

-16.1.5 Implementation of emergency preparedness measures by the licence holders and offsite nuclear emergency plans at nuclear facilities
+- The CSN, as the body responsible for nuclear safety and radiation protection, is the institution that assesses the emergency situation and its possible development from a technical perspective; makes pertinent recommendations to the external emergency management team for the adoption of protection measures for the population and intervention personnel in accordance with radiological criteria, and carries out monitoring of the operating status of the plants affected by the accident.
+All of this is done through its EAP and ORE. - The licensees of the nuclear power plant are responsible for the management of the nuclear ar emergency within the nuclear sites through their IEPs, and they coordinate with the CSN and the management of the external emergency. - 16.1.5.
+Application of emergency preparedness measures by licensees and off-site nuclear emergency plans at nuclear facilities